-Any proposed land use activity involving structural development or soil disturbance on or adjacent to sites listed on, or potentially eligible to be listed on the National Register of Historic Places, as determined by the permitting authority, shall be submitted by the applicant to the Maine Historic Preservation Commission for review and comment, at least twenty (20) days prior to action being taken by the permitting authority.
-The permitting authority shall consider comments received from the Commission prior to rendering a decision on the application.
+Any proposed land use activity involving structural development or soil disturbance on or adjacent to sites listed on, or potentially eligible to be listed on the National Register of Historic Places, as determined by the permitting authority, reviewing authority, shall be submitted by the applicant to the Maine Historic Preservation Commission for review and comment, at least twenty (20) days prior to action being taken by permitting authority, reviewing authority.
+The permitting authority reviewing authority shall consider comments received from the Commission prior to rendering a decision on the application.